-Let Acute Dimensions, LLC help you decide if you can cancel your PMI
+Acute Dimensions, LLC can help you remove your Private Mortgage Insurance

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically cancel the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
-The law designates that, at the request of the home owner, the PMI must be released when the principal amount equals only 80 percent.
-So, keen home owners can get off the hook a little earlier.
+The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
+The law states that, upon request of the home owner, the PMI must be dropped when the principal amount reaches only 80 percent.
+So, acute home owners can get off the hook ahead of time.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: